-Each applicant must follow the application instructions specific to the track in which he/she is applying.
-Each track has its own selection committee to review applications received.
+Each applicant must follow the application instructions specific to the concentration in which he/she is applying.
+Each concentration area has its own selection committee to review applications received.

 - ED-TEP concentration has a maximum enrollment of 15

 - MNT concentration has a maximum enrollment of 10

 To be eligible for admission, the following requirements must be met:

 - Minimum of a baccalaureate degree from a regionally accredited college or university recognized by the Academy of Nutrition and Dietetics

 - Verification of Completion of an approved program in dietetics OR a Declaration of Intent to Complete from an approved program in dietetics listing all courses required with a time table of completion before entering the U of M DI Program

 - Medical Nutrition Therapy course or equivalent must be completed within three years prior to beginning the U of M DI Program.
 Refer to Recency of Education policy for details.

 - If selected for U of M DI, applicants who submitted a Declaration of Intent to Complete form with their DI applications must obtain a signed DPD verification statement from their DPD Program Director and official transcript documenting completion of the bachelor’s degree before they may begin the dietetic internship